pknepps/xkcd-data-analysis/slides.md

 # `(?:\\n)(?!(?:.(?!\\n))+:)`

-*   This regex uses _lookaheads_, a powerful regex feature that determines matches without capturing the input.
+*   This regex uses _lookaheads_, a powerful regex feature that will examine the code ahead **without consuming the characters** to make matches

 *   Lookaheads are used to match a select a \n where there is another \n in between it and the next : character